 Tours: Guided tours available.
 We prefer that if a group wants to come to a program that they call ahead to set up their own private program (instead of joining a public program).

 Programs: Focus mainly on maritime history and coastal ecology.
 Many programs for a variety of age groups/grade levels are available.
-See the Delaware State Parks Teacher’s Guide – Delaware Seashore State Park Pages.
-Programs include Beach Survivors (grades 2 – 4); Seining the Bay (grades 1 – 8); March Walk (grades 2 – 12); Squid Dissection: From Pen to Ink (grades 2 – 8); Jelly, Jelly, Jellyfish (grades K – 2); Coastal Predators (K – 3), Build & Fly a Kite (STEM) (grades 3 – 6); Shipwrecks & Buried Treasure (STEM) (grades 4 – 9); Life of a Surfman (grades 4 – 10); and others.
+See the School Program Listings on the Delaware State Parks website.
+Programs include Seining the Bay (grades 1 – 8); Marsh Walk (grades 2 – 12); Squid Dissection: From Pen to Ink (grades 2 – 8); Life of a Surfman (grades 4 – 10); Archeology at the Beach (grades 3-8) and others.

 Cost: See website for fees (nominal).